sonalilakade123/ICC-Women-s-Cricket-World-Cup-2025-Analysis-Dashboard/README.md

 .In second analysis Top 5 bowler have most wicket by over, show top 5 bowler their inning with BBI 🏏

-.In third Analysis highest score with venue stadium , analysis of start to final matches winning score with their score
+.In third Analysis highest score with venue stadium , analysis of start to final matches winning score with their score.

+# Tools & Technologies
+.
+Power BI Desktop

+.
+Power Query

+.
+DAX

+.
+Data Modelling

+.
+Excel/CSV/SQL Data Sources